tobias-loew/hop/README.md

 template<typename...
 Ts, typename std::enable_if_t<AllDoubles<Ts...>::value, int> = 0>
 void foo(Ts&& ... ts) {}
 ```
-But when we now call `foo(42)` or `foo(0.5, -1.3)` we always get ambigous call errors - and thats absolutely correct: both `foo` templates accept the argument-lists (`int` is convertible to `double` and vice-versa) and both take their arguments as *forwarding-references* so they're both equivalent perfect matches - bang!
+But when we now call `foo(42)` or `foo(0.5, -1.3)` we always get ambigous call errors - and that's absolutely correct: both `foo` templates accept the argument-lists (`int` is convertible to `double` and vice-versa) and both take their arguments as *forwarding-references* so they're both equivalent perfect matches - bang!

-And here we are at the core of the problem: when we have multiple functions defined as above C++'s overload reolution won't step in to select the best match - they're all best matches (as long as we only consider only template functions).
+And here we are at the core of the problem: when we have multiple functions defined as above C++'s overload resolution won't step in to select the best match - they're all best matches (as long as we only consider only template functions).
 And here __hop__ can help...

 # Creating overload-sets with __hop__
 With __hop__ we define only a single overload of `foo` but with a quite sophisticated SFINAE condition: